• Home

 As a sugar substitute, honey can add a touch of sweetness to foods like yogurt, nut butter, homemade dressings or marinades.
 We suggest getting raw and USDA-certified organic honey as you can be assured of the quality.

 You can simply replace every tablespoon of sugar with a teaspoon of this food called the nectar of gods.
-We typically use honey for recipes such as Cocoa Hazelnut Energy Bites and Peanut Butter Bites.
+We typically use honey for recipes such as Hot Honey Sweet Potato Bowls and Peanut Butter Bites.

 Agave Nectar